What is in-play betting?

 On a betting exchange, the initial prices are seeded by traders who provide liquidity and a spread based on their initial confidence in the market information, while at a bookmaker it is the oddsmakers.

 As the event start approaches, more information becomes available and confidence in the market increases, so more money is placed, resulting in price movements.

 Due to the wisdom of the crowds, the market constantly incorporates new information, resulting in the odds offered reflecting the true price of the market.

-As the gif above on a horse race highlights, once the market goes in-play there is an influx of new information.
+As the gif above on a football event highlights, once the market goes in-play there is an influx of new information.
 The market is constantly reacting to this, causing huge odds movements on a second-by-second or minute-by-minute basis to reflect the ever-changing nature of live sport.

 This volatility in such a short time frame creates a number of betting opportunities for you to take advantage of and find an edge by analysing the action as it unfolds, and by understanding the situational factors and their impact more accurately than other traders or bookmakers.

 In-play trading strategy